 Wells Fargo offers checking accounts for customers at every financial stage of their lives.
 Although all accounts have a minimum opening deposit, you can have most of the monthly fees waived when you meet certain requirements, which have been noted in a recent GOBankingRates guide to avoiding the fees.

-The Wells Fargo Card Design Studio service is worth noting: You can insert your favorite image on your Wells Fargo credit card.
+The Wells Fargo Card Design Studio service is worth noting: You can insert your favorite image on your Wells Fargo debit card and/or credit card.

 Here are the fees and features of each Wells Fargo checking account: